Synchronisation Rules¶

 Export (outbound)¶

-Export rules push data from the metaverse to a connected system.
+Export rules push data from the metaverse to a Connected System.
 They are used with target systems: systems that receive provisioned identity data (LDAP directories, email systems, etc.).

 An export rule: